 Tip #3: Pack Light to Save Yourself from Schlepping

 Parents feel obligated to bring everything when they travel.
 Strollers, car seats, the noise machine.
 They want to pack it all.
 Overpacking, though, adds stress to your vacation.
-It makes essential items difficult to find and organization more of a challenge.
+It makes essential items difficult to find.
 Not to mention, schlepping around extra baggage is no fun.
 Here’s how to pack lighter when traveling with kids:

 - Pack a Bag for Easy Access – Keep a bag stocked with all those items you’ll need access to every day like toothbrushes, toiletries, baby supplies, etc.